-Cash and Investments
+Cash

-Cash and investments include cash on hand, demand deposits, and short-term investments with a maturity of three months or less when acquired.
-Investments are stated at fair value except for investments in external investment pools, which are valued at amortized cost.
+Cash includes cash on hand, demand deposits, and short-term investments with a maturity of three months or less when acquired.

 Inventories and Prepaid Items

 Inventories are valued at cost on a first-in, first-out basis.
 Inventories are recorded as expenditures when consumed rather than when purchased.
 Certain payments to vendors reflect costs applicable to future fiscal years and are recorded as prepaid items in both district-wide and fund financial statements, when applicable.